nousheenali/Linear_Regression/README.md

 The equation of a simple linear regression model is:

-        y = mx + c
+        y = mx + b
         where:  y = dependent variable
                 x = independent variable
                 m = slope of the line
-                c = y-intercept
+                b = y-intercept

 The equation of a multiple linear regression model is:

         y = b0 + b1x1 + b2x2 + ... + bnxn
         where:  y = dependent variable